-The course is taught by the MAC’s Community Programs Coordinator and certified Montana Master Naturalist Heather Bilden.
+The course is taught by the MAC’s Master Naturalist Coordinator and certified Montana Master Naturalist Heather Bilden.
 Guest instructors from Rocky Mountain College, MSU-Billings and local government agencies lend their expertise on several of the subjects.
-The weekly classes include lectures, labs, and field trips.
+The classes include lectures, labs, and field trips.
 View the previous course syllabus here: Syllabus MAC S2020 (some elements are subject to change).
 Contact Heather with questions about the course.

 To maintain their certification, Master Naturalists are required to complete 20 hours of volunteer service and 8 hours of continuing education each calendar year.